Tribune Therapeutics

 Venture Round in 2006

-CoreValve is a private company founded in 2001 by Dr. Jacques Seguin, a cardiac surgeon, with the aim of innovating heart valve replacement technology.
-The company specializes in developing catheter-based aortic valve replacement procedures, allowing for the replacement of failing aortic heart valves without the need for surgical access.
-This innovative approach has successfully treated over 200 patients through the CoreValve ReValving™ procedure.
-While CoreValve primarily focuses on percutaneous aortic valve replacement, it plans to expand its efforts to include other minimally invasive treatments for structural heart diseases.
-Headquartered in Irvine, California, CoreValve is positioned in a region known for advancements in heart valve technologies.
+CoreValve is a private company founded in 2001 by Dr. Jacques Seguin, a cardiac surgeon, with the aim of innovating heart valve replacement technologies.
+The company specializes in developing catheter-based aortic valve replacement products, allowing for the replacement of failing aortic heart valves without the need for traditional surgical access.
+CoreValve has successfully performed the ReValving™ procedure on over 200 patients, demonstrating the efficacy of its technology.
+While the current focus is on percutaneous aortic valve replacement, CoreValve plans to expand its efforts to include other minimally invasive treatments for structural heart disease.
+Headquartered in Irvine, California, the company is positioned in a region known for its advancements in heart valve technologies.

 ABIONYX Pharma